 The 4 month sleep regression, the 12 month sleep regression, the 18 month sleep regression – what is happening?

-The term ‘sleep regression’ sounds more helpful than the patronising label ‘accidental parenting’ which implies you have done something to create your wakeful baby but you are such a half-wit you didn’t even realize you were doing something ‘wrong’.
-It sounds much smarter too and even a little bit intellectual, as though you have done your homework about infant sleep.
+The term ‘sleep regression’ sounds more helpful than the patronising label ‘accidental parenting’ which implies you have done something to create your wakeful baby but you didn’t even realize you were doing something ‘wrong’.
+It sounds a little bit ‘scientific’ too, as though the person advising you has done their homework about infant sleep.

 Developmental milestones can be physical (rolling, crawling, cruising, walking), emotional (separation anxiety) and neurological.
 Neurological milestones are outlined in ‘The Wonder Weeks’ , a book by Dutch researchers, psychologists Franz Plooij and Hetty Van Der Rit , who observed many children in their homes over a number of years.
 They describe the ‘wonder weeks’ as critical periods of development that change the baby’s perception of his world.
 For instance, at 26 weeks, babies start to perceive distance.
 This means that as you walk away, your baby is now more aware of the distance that separates you and he will yell at you because the increasing distance between you and him is confusing and a bit scary.

 As babies approach any new developmental phase, their perception of the world changes so, although this can be just a blip on the radar for some babies, more sensitive babies will need extra reassurance and can become quite clingy or generally unsettled at these times.